 Thomas looked inside the Talon.
 He was glad to see the plane was ready to carry litter patients and that six medics were aboard.
 Just as he had ordered.

 “Looks like everything’s good to go,” Thomas yelled into the loadmaster’s ear.
-The burly, M-16-toting “load” nodded and gave him the “OK” sign.
+The burly, M-16-toting “load” nodded and gave him the “okay” sign.

 The medics took the wounded soldier on board.
 Then another ambulance arrived, and soon there were two more wounded troops safely on the plane.
 Thomas checked them one last time.
-But by then, two teams of doctors, nurses and medical technicians had taken charge of them.
+By then, two teams of doctors, nurses and medical technicians had taken charge of them.
+He is quoted telling a surgeon:

 The men were now out of his hands, so Thomas left the plane.
 A hundred yards from the Talon, he stopped to watch.
 As it taxied away, he smiled.